acwtools/simpleloremimage/readme.md

 * The app is as simple as possible
 * Requires Node.js 6
 * There is no security at all, see below
-* There is no support for uploading images but that can be archived with any third party image upload oder (s)ftp tool
+* There is no support for uploading images but can be archived with any third party image upload or (s)ftp tool
 * There is no support for subdirectories
 * The app might get slow with lots of images

 ## Security
 * There is no security at all and there won't be in a foreseeable future, so use with care!
 * The app is intended for local development only, behind a firewall or in a virtual machine
-* Any one could create as many sizes of each image as possible, flooding your hdd
+* Anyone could create as many sizes of each image as possible, flooding your hdd

 ## Why
 * Existing online services did not satisfy the following requirements